ProjectIgnis/Distribution/README.md

 errorlog | how script errors are displayed / integer, 0=disabled, 1=in game message, 2=writes to error.log file, 3=both in game messages and error.log
-nickname | sets the player name / should be less than 20 characters gamename | sets the game/room name / should be less than 20 characters lastdeck | last deck set in Deck Edit OR in duel textfont | path for the font used for texts and its size / example: *fonts/simhei.ttf 14* numfont | path for the font used for numbers / example: *fonts/arialbd.ttf* serverport | port of the last server accessed by the client
+nickname | sets the player name / should be less than 20 characters gamename | sets the game/room name / should be less than 20 characters lastdeck | last deck set in Deck Edit OR in a duel lastlflist | last banlist selected set in Deck Edit OR in a duel lastallowedcards | last allowed card list set in Deck Edit OR in a duel textfont | path for the font used for texts and its size / example: *fonts/simhei.ttf 14* numfont | path for the font used for numbers / example: *fonts/arialbd.ttf* serverport | port of the last server accessed by the client